What is a community council?

-Community councils are the lowest tier of local government in Scotland.
-They were set up in 1973 and formalised in 1996 when Nairn District Council, which used to run local public services in the town, was replaced by a larger authority, Highland Council.
+Community councils are the first tier of local government in Scotland and are entirely independent from their local authority.
+Community Councils were set up in 1973 and formalised in 1996 when Nairn District Council, which used to run local public services in the town, was replaced by a larger authority, Highland Council.

-Our members work hard as volunteers to keep local people informed and consulted on Highland plans and proposals which affect public services and infrastructure in Nairn.
-We try to to make sure that the needs and views of residents are fed back and taken account of in local authority decision making.
+Our Members work hard as volunteers to keep local people informed and consulted on Highland plans and proposals which affect public services and infrastructure in Nairn.
+NRCC try to to make sure that the needs and views of residents are fed back and taken account of in local authority decision making.

-They have no access to public budgets and are not permitted to run financial ventures, but they can help support local organisations and community groups to apply for public funding, and set up new projects.
+Community Councils do not have access to public budgets and are not permitted to run financial ventures, but they can help support local organisations and community groups to apply for public funding, and set up new projects.

 It supports community consultation on all aspects of public service provision which impact on local residents, including local development planning, and any changes to local Common Good Assets where prior consultation is a legal requirement.

-Nairn River Community Council ( pre COVID) normally holds meetings in public on the second Wednesday of every month, except July and August, in the Community and Arts Centre at 7:30pm to discuss matters of concern to the residents of NRCC area.
+Nairn River Community Council normally holds meetings in public on the second or third Wednesday of each month, except July and August, in the Community and Arts Centre at 7:00pm to discuss matters of concern to the residents of NRCC area.

 We normally give 7 days’ notice of our Agenda on the Castle Square community notice board on the High Street and on our website.